Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

   - Sociology
   - Work
 ---
-This post is a summary of notes for Prof. [Phyllis Moen](https://cla.umn.edu/about/directory/profile/phylmoen)'s doctoral seminar *Topics in Life Course: Work and Well-Being in Turbulent Times* at the University of Minnesota, Fall 2022.
+This post contains my notes for Prof. [Phyllis Moen](https://cla.umn.edu/about/directory/profile/phylmoen)'s doctoral seminar *Topics in Life Course: Work and Well-Being in Turbulent Times* at the University of Minnesota, Fall 2022.

 "You can study people's work and pretend that history never happened."